pippcat/signalbot/README.md

 ## Response branch

 Email recipients should be able to answer to the signalbot in order for him to pipe the answer back to the group.
-That's what this branch tries to accomplish.
-It doesn't work very good yet, though..
+It's kind of working but still needs some love.

 ## Warning